Feeds and Speeds:

 Being able to make your own choices about whether to be conservative or aggressive is useful, but here is the real way to think about calculators and other machinist’s software:It’s all about how many variables you can master.

 A basic Feeds and Speeds Chart like what’s in your tooling catalog is a 2 dimensional entity.
 Therefore, it only covers 2 variables.
 They use multiple charts, add columns and rules of thumb to cover a few more variables–maybe 4 to 6.
-Sophisticated feeds and speeds software lets you master a lot more variables than you could manage by hand with simple.
+Sophisticated feeds and speeds software lets you master a lot more variables than you could manage by hand.
+The more variables you can master, the more accurate your feeds and speeds.

 Every time you learn to master some additional variables, you can produce better results.
 G-Wizard is all about helping to master as many as possible.